Where to Stay in Seattle: A Complete Guide for First Timers

 CitizenM South Lake Union: Our Favorite Hotel Chain (We’ve Stayed Here)

-On our latest trip, we stayed at the CitizenM Seattle in South Lake Union and absolutely LOVED it.
+On our latest trip where we actually stayed in Seattle, we stayed at the CitizenM Seattle in South Lake Union and absolutely LOVED it.
 It’s modern, efficient, clean, stylish, and has some great common spaces to hang out in.

 We loved it so much that we’ve actually stayed in two other CitizenM locations since then (London and Boston), with plans to stay in a few more in the future.